Edith Gittins: Biography

-Gittins was born in Leicester in 1845, the daughter of a corn and flour dealer, Edward Gittins, and the third of five children.
+Gittins was born in Leicester in 1845, the daughter of a woolstapler, Edward Gittins, and the third of five children.
 She was educated by Miss Drayton, many of whose pupils became prominent women of Leicester.
 She was an active member of the Unitarian Great Meeting Chapel, teaching in the Sunday School for over forty years.
 A watercolour artist and drawing teacher, she exhibited several landscape paintings at the Royal Academy and the New Walk Museum and Art Gallery, Leicester, holds several of her watercolours.
 Gittins helped to found a local branch of the Kyrle Society, a national organisation established in 1877 with the aim of bringing art, books and open spaces to the working class poor, under the slogan 'Bring beauty home to the people'.
 Strongly committed to women's suffrage, in 1886 she was a founding member of the Leicester Women's Liberal Association.
 She was on the committee of the Leicester Women's Suffrage Society, formed in 1887, a member of the Leicester branch of National Union of Women Workers and of Leicester Secular Society.